dylanmei/packer-communicator-winrm/README.md

 ### Usage

-A Packer *communicator* plugin must support the following functionality: Execute a shell command, upload a file, download a file, and upload a directory.
+A Packer *communicator* plugin supports the following functionality: Execute a shell command, upload a file, download a file, and upload a directory.

+Set `WINRM_DEBUG=1` for verbose XML/SOAP output.

 #### Help